IKIM-Essen/ClusterDocs/docs/slurm.md

 # Slurm

 This document gives an overview of Slurm to get you started.
-To learn more, see the guide below and the [official manual][slurm-homepage].
+To learn more, also see the [official manual][slurm-homepage].

 ## Summary